Miracle1207/EconGym/document/Individual Decision Issues/Q3-How-does-asset-allocation-affect-wealth.md

 **Bank → Commercial Banks / Non-Profit Platform**
 **Commercial Banks:** Act as the core conduit for savings, offering stable returns and liquidity guarantees.
 Changes in bank deposit rates directly influence asset-allocation decisions.

-**No-Arbitrage Platform:** Represent high-risk investment channels in the market, modeling the uncertain returns of volatile assets.
+**Non-Profit Platform:** Represent high-risk investment channels in the market, modeling the uncertain returns of volatile assets.
 They determine the potential returns and volatility faced by investors in the risk-taking segment.

 ---